-There are hundreds of CRMs to choose from and picking one can feel overwhelming.
+There are 3 types of CRM software that encumber all leading CRMs.
+With hundreds available, choosing the right CRM can feel overwhelming.
 Numerous CRMs satisfy various business infrastructures and each model works with specific needs, goals, and issues.

 The types of CRM, whether they’re sales-focused like Pipedrive or driven by marketing automation like HubSpot, we can help reach your goals at every angle.